 2. Anatomy of a Compliant Invoice

-A valid invoice must satisfy the "Four Corners Rule" of accounting.
-If any of the following 10 data points are missing, corporate accounting software may automatically reject the submission.
+A valid invoice must contain all essential elements for processing.
+If any of the following key data points are missing, corporate accounting software or accounts payable departments may reject or delay the submission.

 Compliance Checklist